Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Defining

 \subsection{Language Syntax and Sequential Semantics}

-In this paper, we start from a simple low-level language with basic blocks that we call \MiniMIR, because it is a simple model of the MIR intermediate language of LLVM where SLH is performed.
-On top of this, \MiniMIR includes the CFI protections introduced by SpecIBT, which is a transformation from \MiniMIR to \MiniMIR (see \autoref{fig:composition} in \autoref{sec:intro}).
+In this paper, we start from a simple low-level language with basic blocks that we call \MiniMIR, because it is a simple model of the Machine IR (MIR) intermediate language of LLVM where SLH is performed.
+On top of this, \MiniMIR includes the CFI protections introduced by \Triosecuris, which is a transformation from \MiniMIR to \MiniMIR (see \autoref{fig:composition} in \autoref{sec:intro}).
 The \MiniMIR syntax is shown in \autoref{fig:syntax}.
 Programs consist of a list of basic blocks, where each block is a tuple of a list of instructions (of type \texttt{inst}) and a boolean flag indicating whether the block corresponds to the beginning of a function, in which case we refer to the first instruction of this block as a \emph{function entry point}.

-Expressions can, in addition to numeric constants, also contain function-pointer constants.
-We write $\efp{l}$, where $l$ is the label of a function entry point, for the expression, and denote the corresponding value by $\vfp{l} \in \mathcal{FP}$.\ch{Didn't get this very last part.
-Does the difference in font matter, and anyway what is this trying to say?}\jb{Is this better?}\ch{So we are using different fonts to mean 2 different things?} Also note the presence of a constant-time conditional expression ($\ccond{b}{e_1}{e_2}$), which is essential for the SLH mitigation to work.
+Expressions can, in addition to numeric constants, also contain code-pointer constants.
+We write $\efp{(l, o)}$, where $(l, o)$ is a pair of a label and an offset, for the expression, and denote the corresponding value by $\vfp{(l, o)} \in \mathcal{CP}$.\ch{Didn't get this very last part.
+Does the difference in font matter, and anyway what is this trying to say?}\jb{Is this better?}\ch{So we are using different fonts to mean 2 different things?}\jb{Yes, this differentiates values from the expressions that create them} Also note the presence of a constant-time conditional expression ($\ccond{b}{e_1}{e_2}$), which is essential for the SLH mitigation to work.
 Our instruction set includes indirect calls as well as a $\cctarget$ instruction that is used to mark valid call targets in the speculative semantics, but otherwise behaves like a skip.
-We assume that the source program does not use the $\cctarget$ instruction; it will instead be inserted by our transformation (\autoref{sec:specibt-transformation}).
+We assume that the source program does not use the $\cctarget$ instruction; it will instead be inserted by our transformation (\autoref{sec:specibt-transformation}). \newreviews[REQ2]{ Further, our instruction set also includes a \texttt{peek} instruction, which stores the current topmost element of the return stack in the target register.\jb{Do we need to elaborate why this is its own instruction? mention explicitly that the return stack is not placed in memory?
+Do we need to justify this as reading the shadow stack to preempt concerns about speculative return address overwrites?}\ch{Okay to quickly elaborate on these.
+You seem to talk about the shadow stack in a couple of paras though.} }